There are all kinds of social media planners available to help plan out your social media, but I prefer the simplicity of using a spreadsheet.

 My client and I have previously arranged a list of resources they prefer to share content from, so I go through each one, and when I find an article that I believe they’d like to share, I copy the post title and the URL and paste each into their columns, going through the list of resources until finished.
 Then I begin at the top of the list again.

-When I have my 60 articles, I’ll send the spreadsheet link to my client and they can go through the articles (which is good in the event that someone later wants to discuss something my client has shared, they’ll know what the person is talking about).
+When I have enough articles, I’ll send the spreadsheet link to my client and they can go through the articles and approve or delete any articles they’d like.

 Finalizing the Schedule

-Once approved, I’ll zip into their social media scheduler and plug the articles in.
+Once approved, I’ll zip into their social media scheduler and plug the articles in from their spreadsheets.

 My favourite scheduler right now is Smarter Queue, because it allows users to share evergreen content (my client’s own blog posts go in this category) and one-time posts (the articles in the spreadsheet go into this category).
 I also add in a rotation of quote images, and CTAs for people to contact my client.